Mary Gove Nichols: Natural hygiene and free love advocacy

 Nichols studied the writings of Sylvester Graham and became a vegetarian around 1837.
 She was an influential proponent in the natural hygiene movement.
 She lectured to all-female audiences on anatomy, physiology, and hygiene to relieve women of what she saw as unnecessary physical and mental suffering.
 She recommended that women exercise daily, breathe fresh air, shower with cold water, avoid the fashionable tight-laced corsets of the day, and abstain from coffee and meat.

 Nichols lectured for the Ladies Physiological Society, an offshoot of the American Physiological Society.
 She has been described as the "first woman in America to lecture on topics of anatomy and physiology and she included lessons on vegetarianism, and prevention and cure of sickness."
-Nichols believed that cancer could be cured by a vegetarian diet.
+Nichols believed that cancer could be cured with a vegetarian diet.

 In 1851, Nichols and her husband Thomas Low Nichols founded a "water-cure" clinic, the American Hydropathic Institute in New York City.
 It offered a fee of $50, for people to become qualified "water cure" doctors.
-The institute is cited as a historical example of quackery.
+The institute's use of hydrotherapy is cited as a historical example of quackery.
 Nichols and her husband were advocates of bathing in cold water, fasting and occasional wet-sheet packing.

 Nichols contributed to the Water-Cure Journal, and published with her husband Nichols’ Journal of Health, Water-Cure, and Human Progress (1853–1858).
 Nichols and her husband advocated free love and the belief that marriage was evil.
 She was the leading female advocate and the woman most looked up to in the free love movement, and her autobiography (Mary Lyndon: Or, Revelations of a Life: An Autobiography, 1860) became the first argument against marriage written from a woman's point of view.
 These beliefs alienated Nichols and her husband from others in the hydropathic community.
-In 1855, they moved to Cincinnati and opened the Memnonia Institute, a "school of life" at Yellow Springs, Ohio in 1856.
+In 1855, they moved to Cincinnati and opened the Memnonia Institute, a "school of life" at Yellow Springs, Ohio, in 1856.
 The name of the institute referred to the goddess of water, reflecting their interest in hydropathy, but also promoted asceticism, fasting, and spiritual penance.
 It had few members, lasting only one year.
 They both attended seances, believing themselves to be in communication with spirits, and converted to Catholicism.

 Herbert M. Shelton's book The Science and Fine Art of Natural Hygiene is dedicated to Gove and other natural hygienists.